Isee, historical turning point: declarations no longer free. That’s when

-Isee, the declarations are necessary for access to a series of social benefits, starting from the citizenship income
+Isee, the declarations are necessary for access to a series of social benefits, starting with the citizenship income

 Historic turning point coming: theIseethe indicator that takes into account household income but also of the patrimony, it will no longer be free.
 The concrete risk would materialize close to the deadline to apply for thesingle check and universal and on the day when theInps gave the green light to the presentation of the pre-filled for 730.
 A jolt then in the middle of the season of tax returns.
 The change can in fact take place starting from June.